Forward problem of electrocardiology: Numerical methods

 The heart-torso models are expressed in terms of partial differential equations whose unknowns are function of both space and time.
-They are in turn coupled with a ionic model which is usually expressed in terms of a system of ordinary differential equations.
+They are in turn coupled with an ionic model which is usually expressed in terms of a system of ordinary differential equations.
 A variety of numerical schemes can be used for the solution of those problems.
 Usually, the finite element method is applied for the space discretization and semi-implicit finite-difference schemes are used for the time discretization.

 Uncoupled heart-torso model are the simplest to treat numerically because the heart electrical model can be solved separately from the torso one, so that classic numerical methods to solve each of them can be applied.
 This means that the bidomain and monodomain models can be solved for example with a backward differentiation formula for the time discretization, while the problems to compute the extracellular potential and torso potential can be easily solved by applying only the finite element method because they are time independent.

 The fully coupled heart-torso models, instead, are more complex and need more sophisticated numerical models.
 For example, the fully heart-torso model that uses the bidomain model for the electrical simulation of the cardiac behaviour can be solved considering domain decomposition techniques, such as a Dirichlet-Neumann domain decomposition.